-This has reminded me of a fun project the kids and I did last year around this time.
-We made this Felt Fall Leaves Garland together.
+Last fall the kids and I made this Felt Leaves Fall Garland together.
 This was originally posted on Wee Folk Activities in September 2009.

 It has been cold and rainy all day.
 So after we finished up our school activities we raided the craft cabinet for a project.
 This is what we came up with… a Felt Leaves Fall Garland.

-(Embroidery floss or fabric paint if you would like to add the leaf vein details - after trying one, we decided to leave ours plain).
+- Optional: Embroidery floss or fabric paint if you would like to add the leaf vein details – after trying one, we decided to leave ours plain.

-Cut out a bunch of felt leaves (we used 13).
+Cut out a bunch of felt leaves in autumn colors (we used 13).

 Cut a long piece of yarn (3 to 4 yards) or for multiple family members cut out a yard of yarn each.